-On these occasions the advice of Advocate-General Kokott is worth considering.
-She commented that: "It would ...hardly be proper to require a greater level of detail in preceding plans [rather than planning applications] or the abolition of multi-stage planning and approval procedures so that the assessment of implications can be concentrated on one point in the procedure.
+On these occasions the advice of Advocate-General Kokott4 is worth considering.
+She commented that: 'It would ...hardly be proper to require a greater level of detail in preceding plans [rather than planning applications] or the abolition of multi-stage planning and approval procedures so that the assessment of implications can be concentrated on one point in the procedure.
 Rather, adverse effects on areas of conservation must be assessed at every relevant stage of the procedure to the extent possible on the basis of the precision of the plan.
-This assessment is to be updated with increasing specificity in subsequent stages of the procedure" [emphasis added].
+This assessment is to be updated with increasing specificity in subsequent stages of the procedure' [emphasis added].
 This is the approach taken in the HRA.

-2.3 The Process of HRA
+3.3 The Process of HRA

-The HRA is being carried out in the continuing absence of formal central Government guidance.
-The former DCLG (now the Ministry of Housing, Communities and Local Government) released a consultation paper on AA of Plans in 2006.
-As yet, no further formal guidance has emerged from MHCLG.
-However, Natural England has produced its own informal internal guidance and Natural Resources Wales has produced guidance for Welsh authorities on "the appraisal of plans under the http://curia.europa.eu/juris/document/document.jsf?docid=58359&doclang=EN DCLG (2006) Planning for the Protection of European Sites, Consultation Paper
+The HRA is being carried out in the continuing absence of formal central Government guidance on assessment of plans.
+The former DCLG (now the Ministry of Housing, Communities and Local Government) released a consultation paper on AA of Plans in 20065.
+As yet, no further formal guidance has emerged from MHCLG regarding plans.
+However, government has released general http://curia.europa.eu/juris/document/document.jsf?docid=58359&doclang=EN guidance on HRA6, Natural England has produced its own informal internal guidance and Natural Resources Wales has produced guidance for Welsh authorities on "the appraisal of plans under the Habitats Regulations" as a separate guidance document aimed at complementing and supplementing the guidance/advice provided within Technical Advice Note 5: Nature Conservation and Planning7.
+Additionally, DTA Publications have produced The Habitats Regulations Assessment Handbook which reflects available HRA guidance8.
+Although there is no requirement for an HRA to follow any guidance, it has been referred to in producing this HRA.

-&lt;sup>4 Opinion of Advocate General Kokott, 9th June 2005, Case C-6/04.
+4 Opinion of Advocate General Kokott, 9th June 2005, Case C-6/04.
 Commission of the European Communities v United Kingdom of Great Britain and Northern Ireland, paragraph 49.